orchetect/SwiftRadix/README.md

 ### Premise

-At its core, a new generic type called `Radix` stores any `BinaryInteger` value, as well as its associated base (radix).
+At its core, a new generic type called `Radix` wraps any `BinaryInteger` value, as well as its associated base (radix).

 ```swift
 Radix<T: BinaryInteger>